 Another set of alternatives are also available if necessary.
 They are…

-Things to keep in mind while performing the Happy Baby Pose – Ananda Balasana
+Contraindications of the Happy Baby Asana – Ananda Balasana